VICE U.K. originally published this article.

 London-based photographer Heather Glazzard didn’t have the best time growing up.
-She was bullied at school for being queer, including a violent incident at 14 that left her bleeding all over the hallway of her school in West Yorkshire.
+She was bullied at school for being queer, including a violent incident when she was 14 that left her bleeding all over the hallway of her school in West Yorkshire.

-Barring one chaste lesbian kiss on Eastenders, she didn’t see anything that reflected her own sexuality as a teenager – which is what led her to create Queer Letters, an intimate photographic series of LGBTQ people in which her subjects to reflect on the experience of growing up in the UK.
-The series landed feature spots Vogue Italia’s Photo Vogue Festival in Milan and leading photography biennale Format Festival in Derby, UK, and will be showing at Vogue Fabrics in east London later in May.
+Barring one chaste lesbian kiss on Eastenders, she didn’t see anything that reflected her own sexuality as a teenager—which is what led her to create Queer Letters, an intimate photographic series of LGBTQ people in which her subjects reflect on the experience of growing up in the United Kingdom.
+The series landed feature spots in Vogue Italia’s Photo Vogue Festival in Milan and leading photography biennale Format Festival in Derby, U.K., and will be showing at Vogue Fabrics in east London later in May.

-VICE: Hi Heather.
-How did the idea for Queer Letters come about?
+VICE: How did the idea for Queer Letters come about?

 Where did you grow up?

-I grew up in Halifax; it’s in Yorkshire.
+I grew up in Halifax; it’s in Yorkshire, northern England.
 I grew up there in a little village.
 It was just close-minded.
 I remember getting to an age and I was playing football, and they were like, "Girls can’t play football anymore."
 It was that kind of close-mindedness.
 People were shamed for being gay.

 How did you get into photography?